tstenner/firdn/README.md

 no copies of your data are made.
 Most compilers should be smart enough to use SSE/AVX intrinsics.

+## `filter2c`

+The `charconv` implementation in MSVC 2017 produces the shortest lossless floating point string representations.

+`filter2c` opens the file supplied as first command line argument and prints a C source file as `make_filter.py` would.

 # Example code

 ``` cpp